ventas-project/ventas/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [VentasTalk](https://ventastalk.io/) forums.
+* Discuss on the [VENTASTalk](https://ventastalk.io/) forums.
-* Discuss general Ventas development on #ventas-dev on Freenode.
+* Discuss general VENTAS development on #ventas-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=ventas-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)